Welcome back to my blog, readers and writers!

 Before we get to today’s review, I have some exciting news!
 I’m over halfway through draft two of my WIP The Fair Queen, and thought now would be a good time to share another excerpt (you may have read the first draft of my prologue when I shared it a few months ago).

-All you have to do to get your chapters is sign up with your email address and it’ll drop into your inbox, and if you’re already subscribed there’ll be a link in every weekly email (delivered on Mondays) so you can download it and read it at your leisure!
+All you have to do to get your chapters is sign up with your email address and you’ll receive a link to download them, and if you’re already subscribed there’ll be a link in every email so you can download and read them at your leisure!